What is USDZ?

 We don't just use these technologies; we master them.
 See how we create photorealistic worlds for leading brands.

-View WorkUSD vs. USDZ - what's inside?
+View WorkUSD vs. USDZ – What's the Deal?

-- USD (usda/usdc/usd): Scene graph, instancing, LODs, variants, animation - open standard(OpenUSD).
+- USD (usda/usdc/usd): Scene graph, instancing, LODs, variants, animation — open standard (OpenUSD).

-Material basics (USD Preview Surface)
+Material Basics (USD Preview Surface)

 - Base Color / Albedo → diffuseColor